Penguin (character): Silver Age

 While in prison, Penguin and Joker heard the news that Batman is retiring.
 This turned out to be a ruse.

-At the time when Batman was shaking off the effects from Scarecrow's fear pills, Penguin escapes from prison and ends up apprehended by Batman and Robin.
+As Batman was shaking off the effects of Scarecrow's fear pills, Penguin escapes from prison and ends up apprehended by Batman and Robin.

-Doctor Destiny manipulates Penguin, Doctor Light, Lex Luthor, Tattooed Man, Cutlass Charlie, Captain Boomerang, Floronic Man, and I.Q. into switching bodies with the Justice League.
-Penguin switched bodies with Batman.
-The Justice League managed to thwart this plot and apprehend the villains.
+Doctor Destiny manipulates Penguin, Doctor Light, Lex Luthor, Tattooed Man, Cutlass Charlie, Captain Boomerang, Floronic Man, and I.Q. into switching appearances with the Justice League, with Penguin swapping with Batman.
+The Justice League manage to thwart this plot and apprehend the villains.